Skip to contents

 devtools::install_github("tkhdyanagi/didhetero", build_vignettes = TRUE)

-Package Function
+Package Functions

-The didhetero package provides the following functions:
+The didhetero package provides the following functions.

 Arguments